CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Methods

 \section{Methods}

 The overall framework of \name ~is presented in Figure \ref{fig:framework}.
-Given a pre-trained language model, we inject complex commonsense knowledge about eventualities into the pre-trained model.
-Specifically, we first generate eventuality sequences based on carefully controlled walks over existing eventuality knowledge graphs, and then use the sequences as the context to help LMs handle eventualities.
-Besides the original masked language model loss, we also introduce the eventuality-based masking loss function and several auxiliary tasks to assist the training.
-As this new language model training is not task specific, the resulting language model can be easily applied to any downstream tasks via another task-specific fine-tuning.
-Details about all steps are as follows.
+Given a pre-trained language model, we inject complex commonsense knowledge about eventualities by adding one adaptive pre-training stage~\cite{Gururangan2020DontSP}.
+Specifically, we first generate eventuality sequences based on carefully controlled walks over existing eventuality knowledge graphs and then use the sequences as the context to help LMs handle eventualities.
+Besides the original token-level MLM objective, we also introduce the \textit{eventuality-level} masking strategy and several auxiliary tasks to assist the training.
+As the training is not task-specific, the resulting LM can be easily applied to any downstream tasks via another task-specific fine-tuning stage.